SDG7.3

 This chart shows that not all countries are on the same path when it comes to energy efficiency improvement, however, it does show that there is a trend (yellow line) that if a country has higher economic growth, they are more likely to have a greater rate of energy intensity reduction – the SDG 7.3 indicator for progress on energy efficiency.

-What does a negative rate of improvement mean?
-If the country has a positive GDP growth, a negative rate of improvement indicates that the primary energy use grew at a faster rate than GDP growth.
 If the country has a negative GDP growth, a negative rate of improvement indicates that the primary energy shrunk at a slower pace than the GDP decrease.
 In both cases, this means that energy efficiency progress is going backwards.

-What is the yellow line showing?
-The yellow line is the trendline for all countries from 2013 to 2018 with the relationship between energy intensity improvement and GDP growth.
-This line does not show what is needed to achieve the SDG 7.3 target, but does show that many countries do need to achieve greater energy intensity improvement when measured by primary energy and GDP.
+The yellow line is the trendline for all countries from 2016 to 2021 with the relationship between improvements in energy efficiency and GDP growth.
+This line does not show what is needed to achieve the SDG 7.3 target, but does show that there is a correlation between economic growth and efficient use of energy.

 Benefits of energy efficiency